rschwebel/aetherscale/README.md

 ```bash
 curl -XPOST -H "Content-Type: application/json" \
     -d '{"image": "ubuntu-20.04.1-server-amd64"}' http://localhost:5000/vm

 curl http://localhost:5000/vm
 ```

-The base image must exist as `$BASE_IMAGE_FOLDER/ubuntu-20.04.1-server-amd64.qcow2`.
+The base image must be located at `$BASE_IMAGE_FOLDER/ubuntu-20.04.1-server-amd64.qcow2`.

 You can also stop a running VM and start a stopped VM by `PATCH`'ing the